Randolph Dible

 The New School for Social Research

-This project is a sequel to "First Philosophy and the First Distinction: Ontology and Phenomenology of Laws of Form," in
+Laws of Form—A Fiftieth Anniversary (August, 2022), "First Philosophy and the First Distinction: Ontology and Phenomenology of

 Randolph Dible is a lecturer in philosophy at St. Joseph's University, New York, and a philosophy doctoral student at The New School for Social Research.
 He has recently published the chapter "First Philosophy and the First Distinction: Ontology and Phenomenology of Laws of Form," in Laws of Form—A Fiftieth Anniversary (2022), and he has forthcoming publications in Analecta Husserliana, including "Ontopoiesis, Autopoiesis, and a Calculus Intended for Self-Reference."
 Recent publications can also be found in Natur und Kosmos (2020) and The Further Shores of Knowing (2021).
 He has published on mysticism in the Journal of Consciousness Exploration and Research (2010), and his Masters thesis is entitled Phenomenology of the Spheres: from the Ancient Spherics to Philosophical Cosmology (2018).
 Randolph Dible's current research focuses on the historical hypothesis of an infinite sphere and its relevance to the interpretation of formation in the cosmologies of George Spencer-Brown and Hedwig Conrad-Martius.
 Associated with this thesis is a general theory of extension and dimensionality.
 Randolph Dible is the Secretary and the Director of the Webinar for the Society for the Phenomenology of Religious Experience (SOPHERE), the Communications Director for the North American Society for Early Phenomenology (NASEP), and Assistant to the Editor for the journal Phenomenological Investigations.More info: